-2.1 Habitual or repeated acts of Level I Offenses 2.2 Fighting: any physical conflict between two or more students.
+2.1 Habitual or repeated acts of Level I Offenses

+2.2 Fighting: any physical conflict between two or more students.
 2.3 Theft: taking or possessing the property of another.
 2.4 Vandalism of Property: willful or malicious destruction or defacement of property.
 2.5 Skipping Class: failure to report to class without consent of proper school authority.
 2.6 Skipping Detention: failure to report for detention without consent of proper school authority.
 2.7 Disrespect Shown to Teacher : words or actions by a student that shows a lack of regard for the teacher's personal or professional dignity.
-2.8 Leaving Assigned Area Without Permission

-2.9 Refusing to Accept Discipline by the Teacher: action that constitutes defiance.
+2.8 Leaving Assigned Area Without Permission 2.9 Refusing to Accept Discipline by the Teacher: action that constitutes defiance.
 2.10 Inappropriate use of social media, as described in Telecommunication Devices 2.11 Failure to Comply with Attendance Procedures as defined by policy.
 2.12 Inappropriate Behavior at school functions as defined by policy 2.13 Forgery : act of falsely using the name of another person, or falsifying documents or any correspondence (absences-excuses) from or to the school.
 Examples include, but are not limited to, detention notices, doctor notes, notes from home and use of another student's work.
 2.14 Extortion : solicitation of money, or something of value, from another student, regardless of the amount, in return for protection, or in connection with a threat to inflict harm.
 2.15 Harassment: as defined in Board Policy 09.42811.
-2.16 Smoking/Smoking Paraphernalia : The use and/or possession of tobacco products and possession of smoking paraphernalia (lighter, matches, cigarette packs, tobacco containers, etc.) is prohibited.
+2.16 Tobacco , Alternative Nicotine , Vaping : The use and/or possession of any type of tobacco products and possession of smoking/vaping paraphernalia (vapes, lighter, matches, cigarette packs, tobacco containers, etc.) is prohibited.
 2.17 Indecent exposure: mooning or like activities.
-2.18 Bullying : any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated: 1.
+2.18 Bullying/Hazing - Bullying refers to any unwanted verbal, physical, or social behavior among students that involves a real or perceived power imbalance and is repeated or has the potential to be repeated: 1.
 That occurs on school premises, on school-sponsored transportation, or at a school-sponsored event: or 2.
 That disrupts the education process.
+Hazing is defined a direct action which substantially endangers the physical health of a minor or student for the purpose of recruitment, initiation into, affiliation with, or enhancing or maintaining membership or status within any organization, including but not limited to actions which coerce or force a minor or a student to: a) Violate federal or state criminal law; b) Consume any food, liquid, alcoholic liquid, drug, tobacco product, or other controlled substance which subjects the minor or student to a risk of serious physical injury; c) Endure brutality of a physical nature, including whipping, beating or paddling, branding, or exposure to the elements; d) Endure brutality of a sexual nature; or e) Endure any other activity that creates a reasonable likelihood of serious physical injury to the minor or student.
+2.27 Chronically Disruptive - 1.
+Disrupts the classroom environment and education process or the student challenges the authority of a supervising adult, 2.
+Verbal or written statements or gestures by students indicating intent to harm themselves, others or property, or 3.
+Physical attack by students so as to intentionally inflict harm to themselves, others or property.